We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before settling on a sun shade sail, be sure to measure the outdoor space correctly.
 Leave a perimeter (1.5 to 2 feet) around the shaded area for the turnbuckles, which will attach the sail to a roof or other elevated structure.
 Remember: Shade sails are measured from the edge of their D-rings, which are fitted to each corner for hanging purposes.
 In most cases, you’ll need to purchase a hardware kit intended for either a triangle or rectangle sail.

 Make sure to attach the hardware to a structurally sound point, like a home’s roof.
 Both rectangle and triangle shade sails are often installed at a slant to prevent rainwater from pooling.
-However, many residential shade sails are made with HDPE material, allowing water to pass through.
+However, many residential shade sails are made with HDPE material, which allows water to pass through.

-In this case, it is also possible to position them flat or twisted into a hyperbolic paraboloid (also known as a hypar twist).
+Shade sails can also be installed flat or twisted into a hyperbolic paraboloid (also known as a hypar twist).
 This three-dimensional shape is achieved by attaching one or two corners higher than the other corners.
 The benefit of a twist is a greater distribution of surface tension and a stronger shade sail overall.
 The end result is also beautiful aesthetically.

 FAQs

-These sleek architectural canopies are a beautiful addition to any home.
-But before you click “add to cart,” here are a few common questions and their answers to read over before making your final purchase.
+These sleek canopies can be a beautiful addition to any home.
+But before you click “add to cart,” here are a few common questions and their answers.

-If your shade sail is waterproof, you’ll need to angle it so that the water can run off and not pool.
+Waterproof patio shade sails need to be angled so that the water can run off and not pool.
 In most cases, the best way to achieve this is by angling the posts 5 degrees away from the direction of the load.
 For square-shaped sails, keep two corners at a high height and two corners at a low height.
 For triangular options, keep one corner at a low height and two points at a high height.

 It depends.
 Shade sails made of HDPE are typically breathable, allowing rain to pass through.
 Sails made of PVC or explicitly labeled as “waterproof” will keep the rain out (but should be installed at an angle to prevent rain from pooling in the canopy).